-Bryan Bibbo is a leading retirement planning professional who assists with estate and financial income planning.
-Bryan has been educating Northeast Ohio residents on personal finance and retirement planning strategies for many years.
-He works with successful professionals, business owners, and retirees who are concerned with building and maintaining financial security for themselves and their families.
-Bryan provides comprehensive financial planning strategies to help individuals achieve total wealth optimization and a reliable income source in retirement.
-He ensures every client feels confident, at ease, and content about their financial future.
-Bryan holds the following licenses: Life and Health Insurance, Series 65, and the Annual Filing Season Program (AFSP) with the Internal Revenue Service.
-When not helping his clients, he loves spending time with his wife Amanda, daughter Athena, and the newest addition to his family, his son Achilles.
-Together they meticulously collect vintage monies, artifacts, and collectibles.
-Bryan also enjoys cooking, living on the lake, and reading.
+Bryan Bibbo is a retirement planning professional who assists with estate and financial income planning.
+Bryan has been educating Northeast Ohio residents on personal finance and retirement planning strategies since 2015.
+He works with successful professionals, business owners, and retirees who are concerned with building and maintaining financial strategies to help individuals achieve total wealth optimization and a reliable income source in retirement.
+He strives ensure every client feels confident, at ease, and content about their financial future.
+Bryan is a Partner at JL Smith and holds the following licenses: Life and Health Insurance, Series 65, and the Annual Filing Season Program (AFSP) with the Internal Revenue Service.
+In addition, he holds the following designations: National Social Security Advisor, Accredited Investment Fiduciary, and is Bucket Plan Certified®.
+When not helping his clients, he loves spending time with his wife, Amanda, and their 2 children, Athena and Achilles.
+Together, they meticulously collect vintage monies, artifacts, and collectibles.
+Bryan also enjoys cooking, being active and reading.

 Accredited Investment Fiduciary® (AIF®) The AIF designation certifies that the recipient has specialized knowledge of fiduciary standards of care and their application to the investment management process.
 To receive the AIF designation, individuals must complete a training program, successfully pass a comprehensive, closed-book final examination under the supervision of a proctor and agree to abide by the AIF Code of Ethics.
 In order to maintain the AIF designation, the individual must annually renew their affirmation of the AIF Code of Ethics and complete six hours of continuing education credits.
 The certification is administered by the Center for Fiduciary Studies, LLC (a Fiduciary360 (fi360) company).